jeraldrich/beetle/README.md

 I was inspired by reading https://discord.com/blog/how-discord-stores-billions-of-messages

-I ran into the same situation with mongo in that once you have around 2TB of data, the read performance was heavily impacted by writes.
+I ran into the same situation with mongo in that after 1TB+ of data, the read performance was heavily impacted by writes.
 When I used sharding, I had dropped consistency issues - even when I adjusted the write concerns.

 I did some research on cassandra and scylla as alternatives, but I found the scylladb query builder makes it easy to grasp for developers not familiar with column store databases: https://github.com/scylladb/gocqlx